Rishi-Solanki07/SQL_Data_Extraction_Project/README.md

 **Database:** The project uses the **Adventureworks dataset**, a practical dataset covering various aspects, including Sales, Products, Employees, Territory, and Customers, among others.
 A **database diagram** is provided for a better understanding of the data.
 You can access the data from [this link](https://drive.google.com/file/d/18L_yLy08RbhVNIv7TeRktZpBQ95IirKx/view?usp=sharing)

-# Problem Statement:** The project involves solving seven business problem statements by writing SQL queries.
+# Problem Statement: The project involves solving seven business problem statements by writing SQL queries.
 The output data from these queries will be used to create charts.
-Here's an overview of the problem statements:
+Here's an overview of the problem statements

 1. **What are the top 10 highest selling products in the database?**
    - Use the `salesorderdetail` table as the base table, with `LineTotal` as Sales.
 Create a Pie chart to depict this information.